Police News and Police Reports on the Police

 Texas – Why is it that when police officers get in trouble, they are not sent jail?

-League City man suing police who arrested him for not displaying handicap placard
+League City man suing police who arrested him for not displaying disability placard

-League City Texas – A League City man was arrested in 2023 for parking in a handicap space.
-Now, he’s filing a civil rights lawsuit.
+A League City man was arrested in back in 2023.
+Now hes filing a civil rights lawsuit.

 Scott Shearer said in his long career as a criminal defense attorney, he never imagined ending up on the other end of the law.
 He believes his arrest was unfair and sets a dangerous precedent for others.

-Scott Shearer said on July 28, 2023, he drove over to his gym and sat in the car before going in so he could check emails.
+On July 28, 2023 Shearer said, he drove over to his gym and sat in the car before going in so he could check emails.
 It would appear sitting outside of a gym on his phone made someone nervous because a League City police officer arrived and asked him if he had been taking photos.

 “I offered him my phone twice to look at my phone to see I hadn’t taken any pictures, and eventually he got off that,” Shearer said.